AnnikaStein/SkewbSkills/README.md

 Feel free to write me an [E-Mail](mailto:dwnhugatv@gmail.com) if you have further questions or want to suggest a new feature.
 Also, if you detect some bugs or malfunctions, this might be the way to go.
-Another possible way to ask something or comment on SkewbSkills in any way is to publicly comment on this [Youtube Video](https://youtu.be/qSO3zM_-us4).
+Another possible way to ask something about SkewbSkills in any way is to publicly comment on this [Youtube Video](https://youtu.be/qSO3zM_-us4).